-In this section, you will find the following WIPO information:
+In this section, you will find the following WIP information:

 Under the 2009 Recovery Act, Congress allocated more than $11 billion to state and local energy programs that could quickly create jobs and stimulate the economy during recession.
 In 2014, as these projects conclude, we will hear many success stories about how state and local governments leveraged these funds to advance the clean energy economy.